 Opened in December 2010 in North York, Casa Manila is one of the most popular Filipino restaurants in Toronto.

 I have a soft spot for Casa Manila since they were one of the first Filipino restaurants I had when I came to Canada.

 Owners Mila Nabor-Cuachon and Rizalde Cuachon have been active in shining a spotlight to Filipino cuisine in Toronto’s food scene, including being the first to introduce Kamayan back in 2012.

 Casa Manila has been featured on The Social, Gusto TV and Food Network Canada’s You Gotta Eat Here.

 Inside Casa Manila, you’ll find this 80 seater restaurant decked with Pinoy ambiance showcasing Filipino culture like palm trees and bamboo elements in walls and chairs along with Filipino artwork and sculptures.

 They also have a cafeteria style area where they host buffet events on very special occasions like Mother’s Day and Father’s Day.

 Plus, they also have a patio for those looking forward to enjoying food and drinks outdoors.

 Casa Manila is one of the best Filipino restaurants in Toronto with the widest accommodation for diners both in menu and in ingredients.

-Their extensive menu offers not just a wide variety of authentic Filipino dishes, but also fusion dishes like Filipino Tacos and Sisig Fries.
+Their extensive menu offers not just a wide variety of authentic Filipino dishes and traditional Filipino desserts, but also fusion dishes like Filipino Tacos and Sisig Fries.